Why should I bother recycling motor oil? What happens if I don’t?

 So what can I do?

 By keeping dangerous substances out of storm water, you effectively prevent their effects.
 Using natural, environmentally safe alternatives that break down in nature is a start.
-Many alternative are available, a number of which you can make yourself.
+Many alternatives are available, a number of which you can make yourself.
 Recycling or properly disposing of the synthetic substances that you must use is another part.